Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings

-The relativistic Einstein ring is formed when the gravitational field of a massive foreground object, such as a galaxy or a black hole, perfectly aligns with a distant light source and the observer \cite{CS:2004,Paul:2020,RKumar:2020}.
+The relativistic Einstein ring is formed when the gravitational field of a massive foreground object, such as a galaxy or a black hole, perfectly aligns with a distant light source and the observer \cite{KS:2000}.
 In this precise alignment, the gravitational lens effect causes light from the background source to bend around the foreground object, forming a symmetrical ring of light.
 This phenomenon is a direct consequence of General Relativity, where the massive object's gravitational field warps the fabric of spacetime, causing the light to follow a curved path.

 The radius of the Einstein ring is proportional to the mass of the foreground object and inversely proportional to its distance from the observer.
 There are infinitely many apparent images of actual source due to strong lensing.
 These apparent images of a single source forms rings and the outermost ring is called Einstein ring (n=1).
 The successive inner ring are called relativistic Einstein rings.
 We determine the position of nth relativistic images and the Einstein ring.

-If the lens is very far away from the observer then, we calculate the angular radius of the Einstein ring as given in table (2).
-In the upper and lower part of the table we list the angular radius corresponding to different CoS and magnetic charge parameters for $SgrA^{*}$ and $M87^{*}$ black holes respectively.
+If the lens is very far away from the observer then, we calculate the angular radius of the Einstein ring as given in tables (2) and (3) corresponding to different CoS and magnetic charge parameters for $SgrA^{*}$ and $M87^{*}$ black holes respectively.

 It is clear that the angular radius of the Einstein ring increases in the presence of cloud of strings and decreases due to magnetic charge.
-In figure (7) we plot the Einstein ring in two dimensional parameter space of the observer's sky.
-Einstein radius of the rings are well separated and increases with the increase in CoS but decreases with the increase of the magnetic charge.
+In Figs. (7) and (8), we plot the Einstein ring in two-dimensional parameter space of the observer's sky for two astrophysical black hole $Sgr A^{*}$,and $M87^{*}$ respectively.
+The Einstein rings are well separated.
 Thus, the Einstein rings may be used to differentiate astrophysical black holes present in CoS spacetime.
-In the next section, we shall estimate the shadow size using these rings and compare with previously reported shadows of regular Bardeen black hole in CoS.
+In the next section, we shall estimate the shadow size using these rings and compare with previously reported shadows of astrophysical black hole.\\